 - Student Collaboration for the Advancement and Promotion of Pharmacy (SCAPP)

 SCAPP is a professional organization designed to give students opportunities in leadership, patient care, community service, education, professionalism, policy and advocacy.
 The organization encourages the advancement of pharmacy as a science and as a profession.
 It especially fosters education in matters involving pharmacy in all of its branches and applications.
 Public health and welfare are promoted through various educational and patient care committees; during the 2017-2018 academic year, members conducted over 1,600 health screenings and immunizations.
 Membership is open to all students who are in good standing with the College of Pharmacy and Allied Health Professions, including pre-pharmacy students.
-The chapter has formal affiliations with the American Pharmacists Association Academy of Student Pharmacists, American Society of Health-System Pharmacists, American College of Clinical Pharmacy, Pediatric Pharmacy Advocacy Group, South Dakota Pharmacists Association, and South Dakota Society of Health-System Pharmacists.
-The organization has received numerous regional and national recognitions; most recently, the chapter received the Innovative Programming Award at the APhA-ASP Annual Meeting in March 2016.
+The chapter has formal affiliations with the American Pharmacists Association Academy of Student Pharmacists, American Society of Health-System Pharmacists, American College of Clinical Pharmacy, National Community Pharmacists Association, Pediatric Pharmacy Association, South Dakota Pharmacists Association and South Dakota Society of Health-System Pharmacists.

 Rho Chi is an honor society that recognizes and promotes academic excellence and postgraduate education.
 Student pharmacists ranking in the top 20% of the class and having completed seven semesters of scholastic work toward a professional degree in pharmacy are eligible for election into Rho Chi.